 African political leader Joshua Nkomo has decided to return Nov 10 to Southern Rhodesia after 20 months' self-imposed exile in London, UK.

-African political leader Joshua Nkomo has decided to return Nov 10 to Southern Rhodesia after 20 months' self-imposed exile in London, UK.
+Background: African political leader Joshua Nkomo has decided to return Nov 10 to Southern Rhodesia after 20 months' self-imposed exile in London, UK.
 Before setting off for Bulawayo he said: "I must go back whatever happens to me.
 I cannot disappoint my people who have elected me President of the National Democratic Party."